x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/view-external-admin-audit-log.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "View-only administrator audit logging" entry in the [Exchange and Shell Infrastructure Permissions](https://technet.microsoft.com/library/3646a4e8-36b2-41fb-89a4-79b0963fcb11.aspx) topic.

 - When you export the admin audit log, Microsoft Exchange attaches the audit log, which is an XML file, to an email message that is sent to the specified recipients.
-However, Outlook Web App blocks XML attachments by default.
-If you want to use Outlook Web App to access these audit logs, you have to configure Outlook Web App to allow XML attachments.
-Run the following command to allow XML attachments in Outlook Web App.
+However, Outlook on the web (formerly known as Outlook Web App) blocks XML attachments by default.
+If you want to use Outlook on the web to access these audit logs, you have to configure Outlook on the web to allow XML attachments.
+Run the following command to allow XML attachments in Outlook on the web.

   ```
   Set-OwaMailboxPolicy -Identity OwaMailboxPolicy-Default -AllowedFileTypes '.rpmsg','.xlsx','.xlsm','.xlsb','.tiff','.pptx','.pptm','.ppsx','.ppsm','.docx','.docm','.zip','.xls','.wmv','.wma','.wav','.vsd','.txt','.tif','.rtf','.pub','.ppt','.png','.pdf','.one','.mp3','.jpg','.gif','.doc','.bmp','.avi','.xml'